 I certify that I have audited the financial statements of the Health Professions Council for the year ended 31 March 2010 under Article 46(5) of the Health Professions Order 2001.
-These comprise the Income and expenditure account, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in reverses and the related notes.
+These comprise the Consolidated Income and Expenditure Account, the Consolidated Statement of Financial Position, the Council Statement of Financial Position, the Consolidated Cash Flow Statement; the Council Cash Flow Statement; the Consolidated Statement of Changes in Reserves; the Council Statement of Changes in Reserves and the related notes.
 These financial statements have been prepared under the accounting policies set out within them.
-I have also audited the information in the Remuneration report that is described in that report as having being audited.
+I have also audited the information in the Remuneration Report that is described in that report as having being audited.

-Respective responsibilities of the Chief Executive / Accounting Officer and auditor
+Respective responsibilities of the Council and its Chief Executive and auditor

-As explained more fully in the Statement of Chief Executive / Accounting Officer's Responsibilities, the Chief Executive / Accounting Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of responsibilities of the Council and its Chief Executive the Chief Executive as Accounting Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 My responsibility is to the audit the financial statements in accordance with law and International Standards on Auditing (UK and Ireland).
 Those standards require me and my staff to comply with the Auditing Practices Board's Ethical Standards for Auditors.